Homebrew/homebrew-cask-fonts/CONTRIBUTING.md

 This constraint may change in the future, when the backend Ruby code becomes more sophisticated.

+### Multiple Font Formats

+If a distribution provides multiple file formats for the same font, for example both TTF and OTF files, only include one kind.
+OTF is preferred over TTF.

+Note that `font_casker` generates font stanzas for all files, so its output should be edited as needed.

 ## Check Your Font Licenses

 At this time, homebrew-fonts is only accepting Casks for fonts which are